saswatm23/saswatm23/README.md

 - 👋 Hi, I’m Saswat
 - 👀 I’m interested in anything related to DATA ( Cause we are living in a Data Driven WOrld)
-- 🌱 I’m currently learning Data Analytics and related tools like ...............Python,SQL,Tableau,ML,Big Data etc
+- 🌱 I’m currently learning Data Analytics and related tools like ...............Python,SQL,Tableau,Excel etc
 - 💞️ I’m looking to collaborate on project related to Data
 - 📫 How to reach me.............
 Mail - saswatmishra553@gmail.com
 - 😄 Pronouns: He/Him